DavidMaged171/Notes-Keeper/notes_keeper/README.md

 ## Getting Started

-A Simple Notes Application Build to save User Notes
+A Simple Notes Application Build to save User Notes with small Database